govau/design-system-site/content/components/searchbox/code/react-props.md

 | wrapper        | string   | The wrapping container element.
 Default is `form`

-All other props are spread into the component
+All other props are spread into the component.